Centro Elettrotecnico Sperimentale Italiano: Infrastructure

+Thanks to these capabilities, CESI supports both public and private clients in risk prevention, predictive maintenance, and lifecycle optimization of infrastructure, contributing to the long-term resilience and sustainability of critical assets.

 Structure

 The company has three operational centers: the main office in Milan and two secondary offices in Piacenza and Seriate (BG).
-Through subsidiaries it also has two offices in Germany, in Berlin, managed by IPH GmbH, and in Mannheim, managed by FGH Engineering & Test GmbH; one in Dubai, managed by CESI Middle East FZE; another one in Rio de Janeiro, managed by CESI do Brasil and one in the US in Washington D.C., managed by CESI USA Inc. Finally, CESI has laboratories in Arnhem, Prague and Chalfont (U.S.A.).
+Through subsidiaries it also has two offices in Germany, in Berlin, managed by IPH GmbH, and in Mannheim, managed by FGH Engineering & Test GmbH; one in Dubai, managed by CESI Middle East FZE; Finally, CESI has laboratories in Arnhem, Prague and Chalfont (U.S.A.).